Webinars have exploded since the pandemic forced us all online.

 - Panic button support

-WebinarJam is another of the webinar platforms that is narrowly focused on just this sector.
+WebinarJam is another webinar platform that is narrowly focused on just this sector.
 The big difference between it and some other entrants on this list is that it feels like the big, enterprise-grade solution.
-The pricing structure can look a little intimidating, but it represents an excellent value if you’re looking to reach a bigger audience.
+The pricing structure can look a little intimidating, but it represents an excellent value if you're looking to reach a bigger audience.